 Your Guide to Delivering On Quality of Hire

-Quality of Hire is a metric that consists of a plethora of meaningful measurements – often unique to each business and role – that has the ability to define success in hiring and talent retention.
+Quality of Hire is a metric that consists of a plethora of meaningful measurements – often unique to each business and role – that has the ability to measure the success of quality hires and employee retention.

 Why Measure Quality Of Hire?

 Quality of Hire is perhaps one of the most important factors relating to a company’s long-term success and efficiency.
 It essentially defines a company’s effectiveness as a whole, through the caliber of its employees.

 By securing great rates of Quality of Hire, companies are making sure they are building an effective team, reducing wasted time with candidates that are poor fits for their culture, and ensuring that the people they onboard will contribute to increasing productivity.

 Most companies focus on measuring hiring quality through statistical means such as the percentage of completions per source type or applicant tracking system data (i.e., time-to-hire.)
 It’s all about finding the right talent to fuel the company and its needs.
 Really, the hiring process entails multiple components that are key to successful outcomes.

 Individuality: It’s quite clear that no single business or position can define success for another.
 For example, the quality measurements used by an organization’s designers will greatly vary from the measurements used for a sales team.

 Measurements: You want to be able to quantify factors that actually play a role in the organization’s prosperity.
 This may involve data and metrics such as retention rates, time, and productivity.